TaoranFu/PIA/README.md

 ## Phenobooth Image Analysis PIA 2.0
 These are scripts based on Matlab to analyze and extract the colony data from Phenobooth+ images.
-Many welcome to report issues/discussions since not all of the functions are tested
+Welcome to report issues/discussions since not all of the functions are tested

 ## Matlab add-ons to set up in advance
 - Image Processing Toolbox: image processing package